 - The Regal chain of cinemas has numerous locations in Boise for movie lovers.
 The Cinemas are new and comfortable for your movie experience.
 Search screening times today!

 Axe Throwing is a new phenomenon that is sweeping around the world.
-Boise is home to Base Camp Gastropub & Axe Throwing the first axe throwing venue in the city.
+Boise is home to Base Camp Gastropub & Axe Throwing the first axe-throwing venue in the city.
 Axe Throwing is about getting together with family and friends and doing something extremely different.
-This has to be at the top of unusual things to do in Boise with family.
+This has to be at the top of unusual things to do in Boise with teenagers.

 Axe throwing might be just the one family competition that will last in the family travel memories forever.
 I am sure your teenagers on vacation in Boise will head home talking about this experience.
 The Base Camp venue is licensed to serve food, beer, wine and cider.

 Go to the gym in Boise